Bijikyu/coreCSS/README.md

 * Default media queries to make elements responsive to any screen size
 * A variables.css style sheet template which allows you to stylistically change a whole page by just changing the values of the variables (for instance, the corners of a card, buttons, and other square elements have the corner radius set with the same variables - change the "roundedness" of all corners on your site with one variable change).
-The imported core.css has it's css properties set off of these variables.
-This goes for many things in the theme, allowing the creation of multiple sites with different pallettes and styles to be a quick operation.
+The imported qore.css has it's css properties set off of these variables.
+This goes for many things in the theme, allowing //(updated file name) the creation of multiple sites with different pallettes and styles to be a quick operation.
 * Lastly the demo html page contains links to a minified free icon set which comes in a default color (LightSeaGreen).
 This icon set can be changed to fit any color/brightness/contrast scheme using the values in the CSS --set-adjustments variable.